Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: Comparison of Simulated Survey Strategies

-None the less, our current simulations still provide important information about where to focus efforts.
-Considering the FoM$_{{\rm tot}, {\rm opt}}$ values, the top 3 strategies are Imaging:Highz*, Imaging:Allz, and SDT* Highz, which all have similar FoM$_{{\rm tot}, {\rm opt}}$ values.
+Our simulations provide important information about where to focus efforts.
+Considering the $\FoMopt$ values, the top 3 strategies are Imaging:Allz, Imaging:Highz*, and Imaging:Highz+, which all have similar $\FoMopt$ values.
 There is no obvious optimal strategy among those investigated here and with current knowledge.
-Importantly, imaging-only strategies are capable of constraining dark energy as well as IFC-S strategies.
-Figure~\ref{pl12} (right) presents the $w_{0} -- w_{a}$ 68$\%$ and 95$\%$ confidence contours for the simulated SDT, Imaging:Allz, and Imaging:Highz* surveys.
+Importantly, imaging-only strategies have been shown to constrain dark energy as well as, and even better than, our current IFC-S strategies.
+Figure~\ref{pl12} (right) presents the $w_{0}$--$w_{a}$ 68$\%$ and 95$\%$ confidence contours for the simulated SDT, Imaging:Allz, and Imaging:Highz* surveys.
 These contours illustrate how competitive imaging-only strategies are with respect to an IFC-focused strategy.

 The {\it wavelength dependent calibration uncertainty} for the IFC-S system is currently large enough to significantly hamper the effectiveness of any IFC-focused strategy.
-We are optimistic that by launch it will improve by a factor of 17 (see Figure~\ref{diffsys}).
-However since no clear path has been presented for this improvement, we have also investigated how factors of 5 and 10 improvement (i.e., 25, and 5~mmag per 7000~\AA) affect the final FoM values of the SDT* strategy.
-For improvement factors of 1 (no improvement; current value), 5, 10, and 17 (optimistic value), we find ${\rm FoM}_{\rm tot} = 223$, 229, 308, and 338, respectively.
-For these calculations, the values of the other systematic uncertainties (i.e., {\it non-linearity}, {\it host-mass evolution}, {\it population drift}, and {\it intrinsic scatter}) are set to their optimistic values.
+We have optimistically assumed that by launch it will improve by a factor of 17 (see Figure~\ref{diffsys}). {\red However, since no clear path has been presented for this improvement, we have also investigated how factors of {\blue 2 and 10} improvement (i.e., 25 and 5~mmag per 7000~\AA) affect the final FoM values of the SDT* strategy.
+For improvement factors of 1 (no improvement; current value), 5, 10, and 17 (optimistic value), we find $\FoMtot =$166, 171, 209, and 216, respectively}.
+For these calculations, the values of the other systematic uncertainties (i.e., {\it nonlinearity}, {\it host-mass evolution}, {\it population drift}, and {\it intrinsic scatter}) are set to their optimistic values.
 It is clear that a precision of at least 5~mmag per 7000~\AA\ is required for optimal implementation of an IFC-focused strategy.

-In addition imaging-only strategies like Imaging:Allz and Highz* may also have an advantage in that their data can be sub-divide into samples for further systematic studies.
-For example, high and low-$z$ host-mass and high and low-$z$ Galactic extinction studies.
-If new effects are found such as $\beta$($z$) or a better host-mass function, then imaging-only strategies with superior statistics will prove better for measuring these additional parameters.
+In addition, imaging-only strategies like Imaging:Allz and Highz* may have an advantage because their data can be divided into subsamples for further systematic studies, including high and low-$z$ host-mass and high and low-$z$ Galactic extinction studies.
+If new effects are found such as $\beta(z)$ or a better host-mass function, then imaging-only strategies with superior statistics will prove better for measuring these additional parameters.